Hawaiian Airlines ‘A Quiet Achiever’ Despite Poor Ranking From WalletHub

-After bouncing back from its 2005 bankruptcy, Hawaiian Airlines has shown some major successes and has proven to be a ‘quiet achiever’ in the airline industry.
+After bouncing back from its 2005 bankruptcy, Hawaiian Airlines has shown some major successes and has proven to be a “quiet achiever” in the airline industry.
 At the start of the year, the company has been ranked first by the Official Airlines Guide or OAG as the best airline with on-time performance.
-Not only that, the company has also reported its best financial record with earnings reaching $244 million for 2016 which is a remarkable increase of 30% from its recorded income from the previous year.
+Not only that, the company has also reported its best financial record with earnings reaching $244 million for 2016, which is a remarkable increase of 30 percent from its recorded income from the previous year.

-But recent reports of Wallethub has put Hawaiian Airlines at the bottom three for overall performance among U.S. airliners.
+But recent reports from Wallethub have put Hawaiian Airlines at the bottom three for overall performance among U.S. airliners.
 According to the research conducted, Hawaiian airlines is the least most comfortable airline compared to other national carriers.
 The airline is also found out to have high animal incidents reported that have resulted in death, injury or loss.
-Although it is third among airlines in terms of reliability, the airline has scored low on other categories which have resulted in Hawaiian receiving 56.4 points out of 100.
+Although it is third among airlines in terms of reliability, the airline has scored low on other categories, which have resulted in Hawaiian receiving 56.4 points out of 100.
 Top on the list Alaska Airlines has scored with 81.02 points.

-Hawaiian Airlines though remains optimistic and steady with their achievements.
-The airline is expecting to receive an A321neo aircraft which has a cabin designed for guests to have more comfort and premium leisure while in-flight.
+Hawaiian Airlines remains optimistic and steady with their achievements.
+The airline is expecting to receive an A321neo aircraft, which has a cabin designed for guests to have more comfort and premium leisure while in-flight.
 The airline has teamed up with JPA Design, a U.K.-based global transport and hospitality design firm, to come up with the best interior that will be able to embody modern Hawaii.
 Avi Manis, the senior vice-president of marketing, shared some details with regards to the partnership of the airline with JPA.

 “With an 88-year legacy of authentic Hawaiian hospitality, we are rooted in a sense of place and culture that guides the sensory design elements across our fleet.
 Together with JPA Design, we have created an emotionally satisfying, aesthetically rich in-flight experience that will transform guests in every cabin of our A321neo aircraft.”